by Texas Homesteader ~

 RancherMan & I have our own apiary.
 We have several established beehives but sometimes we’re also performing splits or catching swarms.
 So occasionally we’ll buy more deep-body beehive boxes.

 The wooden beehives usually come unfinished.
 It’s up to us to paint the outside to preserve the wood against the elements.

-The only thing is, this often involves short painting sessions over the course of several days.
+The only thing is since we have to let each coat of paint dry before adding another coat, this often involves short painting sessions over the course of several days.

 What about the cleaning of the brushes between painting sessions?
 Will the brushes be ruined on day 2?
 Day 3?
 Day 4?

-What if it takes several days before he can even resume painting?
+What if it takes several days before we can even resume painting?

 Painting Over Several Days

 When we’re painting our wooden beehive boxes, we first coat the exterior of the boxes in linseed oil.
 Then we allow the boxes to dry and paint the exterior surfaces with an oil-based paint.

 RancherMan was able to get the linseed oil coating on the wooden boxes done before this week-long spring storm rainy streak came.
 So now he’s anxious to begin painting to finish the job.